Find Nursing Colleges

 Weston, MA

-Out of the 28 schools in the New England Region that were part of this year’s ranking, Regis College landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Regis College is a great place for nursing students working on their doctor’s degree.
 Located in the suburb of Weston, Regis College is a private not-for-profit college with a small student population.

 Of the 40 students majoring in nursing at Regis College, 18% are male and 83% are female.